MayankJha014/pulse-assesment/README.md

 ## Project Structure

-- `server.js`: Main entry point of the application.
+- `index.js`: Main entry point of the application.
-- `routes/reviews.js`: Contains routes for fetching reviews.
-- `scraper.js`: Contains functions for scraping and parsing data from G2.com.
+- `controller/g2.js`: Contains functions for fetching product and reviews from G2.com.

 ## Dependencies